 Introduced in 2001, the Rafale is being produced for both the French Air Force and for carrier-based operations in the French Navy.
 The Rafale has been marketed for export to several countries, and was selected for purchase by the Indian Air Force, the Egyptian Air Force, and the Qatar Air Force.
 The Rafale has been used in combat over Afghanistan, Libya, Mali, Iraq and Syria.

 Pictured here is a 1:72 scale replica of a French Dassault Rafale C multirole fighter that was on display at the Farnborough Air Show, England, during September 1992.
-Now in stock!
+Sold Out!

 Dimensions: